 Encroachment on City Property

-In April 2022, Council adopted an Encroachment Policy to help address properties that are encroaching on City land and greenspace.
+In April 2022, Council adopted an Encroachment Bylaw to help address properties that are encroaching on City land and greenspace.

 Why is it important to remove encroachments?